 Solution: Once you’ve put a strategy in place, put your plan on a calendar.
 Map out big picture phases and activities over longer periods of time (months or years), campaign level initiatives over intermediate periods of time (weeks to months), and short-term activities that push your objectives along in your daily calendar.
 This includes carving out time for engagement, research, posting, analyzing and reporting.

 Do any of these social media marketing problems sound familiar?
 Did you have any of these problems and you worked out a solution?
-If so, let us know how in the comments or by reaching out on Twitter.
+If so, let us know how by reaching out on Twitter.